hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 ##### Object Storage

-There is no automatic backup/snapshot of Cloud Storage by GCP, so it is recommended to script a bucket copy process from the bucket used by the PTFE application to a “backup bucket” in Cloud Storage that runs at regular intervals.
+There is no automatic backup/snapshot of Cloud Storage by GCP, so it is recommended to script a bucket copy process from the bucket used by the Terraform Enterprise application to a “backup bucket” in Cloud Storage that runs at regular intervals.
 The [Nearline Storage](https://cloud.google.com/storage/docs/storage-classes#nearline) storage class is identified as a solution targeted more for DR backups.
 From the GCP website: